Establishment of Environmental Management Systems

 ● Environmental e-Learning

 To maintain and improve environmental awareness among employees throughout the domestic Group, we offer environmental e-learning opportunities to new employees at both Kawasaki and domestic subsidiaries.
-In fiscal 2018, approximately 1,100 people completed the training.
+In fiscal 2018, approximately 1,160 people completed such training.

 ● Cultivating Qualified Managers

 To enrich management activities emphasizing energy and the environment, we are striving to cultivate individuals with legal qualifications required under laws and regulations related to energy and the environment.
-The number of employees with qualifications in fiscal 2018 is shown in Table 9.
-In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 80 employees acquired qualifications in fiscal 2018.
-Furthermore, follow-up training has been conducted for employees that have already participated in training to support the transition to ISO 14001:2015, and approximately 1,200 employees acquired qualifications in fiscal 2018.
+In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 120 employees acquired qualifications in fiscal 2018.

 |Pollution control managers||Air||94|